connervieira/Predator/docs/CONFIGURE.md

                     - `min` is the minimum frame-rate (measured in frames per second) that you expect this camera to run at.
                         - If the frame-rate falls below this value, Predator will display a warning.
                         - Adjusting this value has no effect on the actual frame-rate, only the point at which warnings are displayed.
+                - `resolution` sets the resolution of the video captured by this device.
+                    - `width` sets the width of the video, measured in pixels.
+                    - `height` sets the height of the video, measured in pixels.
         - `audio` contains settings for configuring Predator's audio recording behavior.
             - `enabled` is a boolean that determines whether or not audio will be recorded at all.
             - `extension` sets the file extension that audio will be saved with.